 Money and travel costs in France

-# 35 Note that although there are no foreign currency commissions, there may be withdrawal commissions at multi-banks as it depends on the ATM.
-However, if you want to make payments directly with a debit card, there are no costs.
+# 35 Note that although there are no foreign currency commissions, there may be withdrawal commissions at ATMs, depending on the ATM.
+However, there are no costs if you want to make payments directly with a debit card.
 With credit cards, there can be.

 Costs of traveling in France

 It is difficult to predict the amount you will spend per day, as it depends a lot on the type of traveler you are.
 We usually travel in France with around 60 Euros per day, per person, and we are backpackers and cost-conscious.
-It is easy to reach 150-200 Euros per day without wasting money, as in most tourist places and during high season prices explode.
+It is easy to reach 150-200 Euros daily without wasting money, as prices explode in most tourist places and during high season.

 # 37 Accommodation is one of the highest costs of any trip.
 In France, a room for two in a cheap hotel will cost 50-100 Euros, an average hotel can cost 100-200 Euros, and a luxury hotel will hardly cost less than 200 Euros.
 In high season these prices may be even higher.

-In France, we suggest that you use booking.com to book accommodation as it has an immense variety of hotels, guest houses, hostels, and even local accommodation.
+In France, we suggest you use booking.com to book accommodation as it has numerous hotels, guest houses, hostels, and even local accommodations.

-# 40 As we said earlier, one of France’s greatest attractions is its famous and historical museums and monuments.
-However, nearly all of these attractions are paid for, and tickets tend not to be very cheap.
+# 40 As we said earlier, one of France’s most fantastic attractions is its famous and historical museums and monuments.
+However, nearly all of these attractions are paid for, and tickets are not cheap.
 In addition, they accumulate, and at the end of the week, they weigh on the budget.